RebeccaSY/CCI-Physical-Computing-Project/README.md

 **PROBLEM**
 **There is conflict between ShiftPWM library and Servo library.
 They can't run in the same program.**
 The reason may be that they each use a timer.
 I then looked at the readme file of two libraries.
 I should changed to other output pins cause some were disabled.
+**I decided to focus on technology, and didn't end up with building an accurate world map** I used the map as a cover with colours mixed inside.

 Soldering & Housing
 ![Image text](https://github.com/RebeccaSY/CCI-Physical-Computing-Project/blob/main/pictures/solder.png)